konstantinoszaf/cpp-multithreaded-scheduler/README.md

 # C++ multi-threaded Task Scheduler
-Multi-Threaded Task Scheduling with Low Latency Requirements
+Multi-Threaded Task Scheduling.
+The scheduler achieves an average task‐dispatch latency of approximately **8–9 microseconds** under heavy concurrent load.

 A multi-threaded task scheduler with support for: